helllostar/helllostar.github.io/blog/_posts/2016-08-23-when-shit-goes-real-or-wrong-or-both.md

 publisherABOUT: "<a href='https://www.facebook.com/proloyhasan' target='_blank'>Proloy Hasan</a> is a very much youthful, funny and lively person to meet with.
 He is passionate about writings, feels so much comfortable to introduce himself as a freelance blogger as he has been into blogging since 2006.
 He used to write for almost all popular Bengali blogs available online, now is regular only on Facebook and his personal blog.
 His parents were used to be writers as well.
 He is not an author of a book yet.
 Besides writings, he loves and extremely enjoy cooking, playing guitar and piano, watching sci-fi movies, and photography.
 Recently he started drawings on his digital canvas."
 ---

-It was midnight when [Zafree](https://www.facebook.com/zafree){:target="_blank"} knocked me a couple of weeks ago, out of just nowhere, for a translation job for his Helllostar page's upcoming workshop.
+It was midnight when [Zafree](https://www.facebook.com/zafree){:target="_blank"} knocked me a couple of weeks ago, out of just nowhere, for a translation job for his Hello Star page's upcoming workshop.
 He loves writing in his mother language, (so do I), and he requested me for this sort of task once before.
 But that was a Bengali translation from English.

-I was busy like hell that time, with my official and academic assignments as I got admitted to higher study recently.
-But he said he was needed it urgently, by the next morning, to be precisely.
-He said me to get it done by that night and send that to him via Facebook inbox and he will check it on later in the morning, As soon as he said it, he simply disappeared from online, (or fallen asleep)!
+I was busy as hell that time, with my official and academic assignments as I got admitted to a higher study recently.
+But he said he was needed it urgently, by the next morning to be precise.
+He told me to get it done by that night and send that to him via Facebook inbox once I have finished with the translation.
+And he will check it on later in the morning, As soon as he said it; he simply disappeared from online, (or fallen asleep)!

-So I finished my assignments in a hurry and jumped to his translation right away.
+So I finished my assignments in a hurry and jumped into his translation right away.

 He gave me some fancy paragraphs on my inbox of which some were written in Bangla and some were in English, so I was a bit confused that which version I should be working on, as he didn't instruct me explicitly.
-It was almost 4 o'clock in the morning and started translating in Bengali, that's because my previous task was with him in translating English into Bengali.
-So I thought this would be the same this time too.
+It was almost 4 o'clock in the morning and started translating in Bengali; that's because my previous task was with him in translating English into Bengali.
+So I thought this would be the same for this time too.

 ![...]({{site.baseurl}}/imgs/blog/shit-goes-real/vulvul.jpg)

 ### Translation Part

-It was almost 7 o clock in the morning when I have finished with the translation and I was pretty satisfied about my work.
-He asked me to put some humor while translating so I did it, as much as I could.
-Personally I really liked the way I used some Bengali words in them as I didn’t use it anywhere ever before, in fact that has not came up in my mind ever before.
+It was almost seven o clock in the morning when I have finished with the translation, and I was pretty satisfied with my work.
+Zafree asked me to put some humor while translating, so I did, as much as I could.
+Personally, I really liked the way I used some Bengali words in them as I didn’t use it anywhere ever before, in fact that has not come up in my mind ever before.
+It was some stupid yet hilariously weird wordings.

 > Workshop Description
 >